ThaoThai/Bon-Appesweet/README.md

 # SchedBook
-Creating a website that aim to help college students organizing their class schedule
+Creating a website that aims to help college students better organize their class schedule.